qualiaMachine/deep-learning-intro/_episodes/04-advanced-layer-types.md

 > {: .solution}
 {: .challenge}

-So let's look at a network with a few convolutional layers.
+So let us look at a network with a few convolutional layers.
 We need to finish with a Dense layer to connect the output cells of the convolutional layer to the outputs for our classes.

 ~~~
 inputs = keras.Input(shape=train_images.shape[1:])